lanl-aea/waves/eabm/README.rst

 .. project-description-start-do-not-remove

-The `SCons-EABM`_ contains the demonstration engineering analysis baseline model (EABM) that matches the `SCons-simulation`_ collection of build system utilities.
-Besides the handful of command line utilities, `SCons-simulation`_ also included custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
+The `SCons-EABM`_ contains the demonstration engineering analysis baseline model (EABM) that matches the `SCons-simulation`_ collection of parametric study and simulation helper utilities.
+Besides the handful of command line utilities, `SCons-simulation`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
 This EABM is used in the `SCons-simulation`_ tutorials as well as the `SCons-simulation repository`_ integration and system tests.

 .. project-description-end-do-not-remove